-Both the trademark and the trademark opposition is necessary for protection of the Intellectual Property rights.
 The trademark protects the uniqueness of the product and the opposition ensures that the intellectual property of the other parties are protected.
 It is necessary to carry on with the process of registration and filing of the opposition very effectively to avoid any delays.
 However, the Indian Registry is not yet fully in pace with that of the rest of the world.
 But, the people are trying to create more opportunities for the opponent parties so that the process takes place with an increased pace.

 The initiative of opposition of trademarks is very effective as it allows other people’s opinions to come into action, it also allows people to get knowledge about the trademark that are in line to be registered so that they could choose wisely before registering their own trademarks.